 describe fintech applications to investment management;

-Machine learning seeks to extract knowledge from large amounts of data by “learning” from known examples and then generating structure or predictions.
+- ML seeks to extract knowledge from large amounts of data by “learning” from known examples and then generating structure or predictions.
 Simply put, ML algorithms aim to “find the pattern, apply the pattern.”
-Main types of ML include supervised learning, unsupervised learning, and deep learning.
+The main types of ML include supervised learning, unsupervised learning, and deep learning.

-Natural language processing is an application of text analytics that uses insight into the structure of human language to analyze and interpret text- and voice-based data.
+- Natural language processing (NLP) is an application of text analytics that uses insight into the structure of human language to analyze and interpret text- and voice-based data.

-Big Data and ML techniques may provide insights into real-time and changing market circumstances to help identify weakening or adverse trends in advance, allowing for improved risk management and investment decision making.
+- Big Data and ML techniques could provide insights into real-time and changing market circumstances to identify weakening or adverse trends in advance, allowing for improved risk management and investment decision making.

-Algorithmic traders use automated trading programs to determine when, where, and how to trade an order on the basis of pre-specified rules and market conditions.
+- Algorithmic traders use automated trading programs to determine when, where, and how to trade an order on the basis of specified rules and market conditions.
 Benefits include speed of executions, lower trading costs, and anonymity.

-Blockchain and distributed ledger technology (DLT) may offer a new way to store, record, and track financial assets on a secure, distributed basis.
+- Blockchain and DLT might offer a new way to store, record, and track financial assets on a secure, distributed basis.
 Applications include cryptocurrencies and tokenization.
-Additionally, DLT may bring efficiencies to post-trade and compliance processes through automation, smart contracts, and identity verification.
+Additionally, DLT could bring efficiencies to post-trade and compliance processes through automation, smart contracts, and identity verification.